Case Study • Research in Progress

 James Hamill-Gartlan Siblings (Montana, Missouri & Ireland)

 Brothers and sisters — children of James Hamill Sr. & Ann Gartlan of Dian.
-Documentary evidence confirms sibling relationship (including Peter's death certificate); strong DNA connections between descendants across 5 children's lines.
+Documentary evidence confirms sibling relationship (including Peter's 1949 death certificate naming both parents).
+Strong internal DNA matches (23–228 cM) between descendants across 5 children's lines.

-Henry Hamall ↔ Owen Hammel (Chicago & Wisconsin lines)
+Henry Hamall ↔ Owen Hammel (Chicago & Wisconsin)

 EXPLORING